 You may notice that new tires act a little slippery.
 The reason behind this is, that during the last manufacturing process (most manufacturers do this) the new tire is run through a so-called curing process.
 When the tire is released from the very hot mold during manufacturing, a small amount of release agent is applied to ensure an easier removal from the mold.
 This thin layer that remains on the tire (and sometimes gives it a nice shiny gloss to it) is the reason why you should pay attention when riding your new tires the first time.
 Better safe than sorry!

 Is there anything I can buy for an emergency repair?

 Suffering from a punctured tire is always bad, mostly when you’re on a long tour.
 Fortunately, there are some tools available to keep you going.
 In case you’re using a tire with a tube on your bike you can get a fully equipped roadside repair kit.
-While for tubeless tires you can choose from plug, cord, and canned fix-a-flat options.
+While for tubeless tires you can choose from the plug, cord, and canned fix-a-flat options.
 Although it might appear practical, the success rate with the canned fix is quite bad.
 Besides, your mechanic will thank you later – because it makes a mess inside.
 Generally, never ride too long with a fixed tire unless you have to.
-Carrying a repair kit is a no-brainer!
+Carrying a repair kit is a no-brainer, especially on longer trips!

 Is it safe to repair a motorcycle tire after a puncture?